Over the last few decades, Lisbon has emerged as one of the coolest and most exciting destinations for a city break.

 Many of Lisbon’s most famous sights and attractions can give you an understanding of the city’s past.
 But if you want to discover a more modern side to the capital, head to LX Factory.
 Located in the neighbourhood of Alcântara, in the far west of the city, this area was once home to Lisbon’s textile and printing industries.
 Today, however, it’s one of the city’s coolest spots.

-While the area has held onto its industrial warehouse vibe, it’s now packed with various independent shops, cool boutiques, eclectic restaurants, and trendy bars.
+While the area has held onto its industrial warehouse vibe, it’s now packed with independent shops, cool boutiques, eclectic restaurants, and trendy bars.
 Weekends are the best time to go, as there’s a roster of events – and, on Sunday, there’s a flea market teeming with creative and unique goodies.
 When you’ve finished shopping, head to the rooftop bar to enjoy a cocktail in the sunshine!

-9. Learn about Lisbon’s famous tiles
+9. Learn about Lisbon’s tiles

 Lisbon is famous for its pretty tiled facades and, as you stroll around the city, you’ll see them everywhere.
 They adorn the walls of grand churches and humble houses alike and, while it’s almost impossible to stop yourself from snapping pictures – particularly if you’re into Instagram – it’s also worth learning a little about these iconic tiles.

 Known as ‘azulejo’ tiles, these glazed ceramic tiles have been used to decorate the city since the 13th century.
 Portugal is rich in clay, and many of its ceramics artists are world-renowned – so if there ever was a place to pick up ceramic souvenirs, Lisbon is the place!
-Head to the National Tile Museum to learn more about the city’s ceramic history, and admire many gorgeous examples of tile art.
+Head to the National Tile Museum to learn more about the city’s ceramic history and to admire many gorgeous examples of tile art.

 10. Soak up the sunset

-Given its location, on the western tip of Europe – and the fact that it’s built across seven steep hills – Lisbon is perfectly placed to soak up the sunset.
+Given its location on the western tip of Europe – and the fact that it’s built across seven steep hills – Lisbon is perfectly placed to soak up the sunset.
 Finding the best spot to do so is rather a passion for locals and visitors alike.
 It’s fun to find new places to watch that famous golden light illuminate the city and the sunsets here are truly sensational.

 Rooftop bars are a good shout – especially if you want to enjoy a cold glass of vinho verde or local beer as you relax – but you might also want to head to one of the city’s viewpoints.
 These are known as miradouros and are found throughout the city.
 Perhaps the best for sunset is Miradouro da Senhora do Monte; this is the highest point in Lisbon, and the views at sunset are a sight to behold.